SpongePowered/SpongeDocs/source/plugin/event/causes.rst

     different thread, an ``IllegalStateException`` will be thrown.
 Ensure you are on the main server thread **before** calling methods on the ``CauseStackManager``.

-If you are creating your event on the main thread, then use the :javadoc:`CauseStackManager`, which can be found at :javadoc:`Sponge#getCauseStackManager()`.
+If you are creating your event on the main thread, then use the :javadoc:`CauseStackManager` from the appropriate :javadoc:`Engine`, which can be found at :javadoc:`Engine#causeStackManager()`.
 The ``CauseStackManager`` tracks the potential causes of events as the game runs, allowing for easy retrieval of the current ``Cause`` without effort.
-To see the current cause, call :javadoc:`CauseStackManager#getCurrentCause()`.
+To see the current cause, call :javadoc:`CauseStackManager#currentCause()`.
 You may notice that your plugin's :javadoc:`PluginContainer` is already in the returned ``Cause``, as plugins are one of the objects tracked by the manager.
 Using the ``CauseStackManager`` for creating causes removes the need for boilerplate-like code where you supply objects like your plugin container, so that you can concentrate on adding your own causes.

 Before adding your own causes, you should push a cause stack frame to the manager.
 Adding a frame acts as a saved state, when you are done with your causes, the removal of the frame returns the manager to